KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Emojis.md

 KeyboardKit provides you with an ``Emoji`` type that has unicode and emoji information, an emoji localization engine, etc.

-[KeyboardKit Pro][Pro] unlocks emoji categories, keyboards, skintones, version information and much more, when you register a valid license key.
+[KeyboardKit Pro][Pro] unlocks an emoji keyboard, as well as emoji categories, keyboards, skintones, version information, etc., when you register a valid license key.
 Information about these Pro features can be found at the end of this article.